Coping with peak packaging demand

 The potential for damaged products and customer returns across Black Friday and Christmas are hugely significant.
 With the increased online activity of consumers, this problem is likely to grow, too.

 An eCommerce order can have as many as 50 different touchpoints before it reaches the end consumer.
-In turn, it means 50 potential opportunities for the package to be mishandled and damaged before reaching its destination.
+In turn, there are 50 potential opportunities for the package to be mishandled and damaged before reaching its destination.

-This journey for eCommerce packaging is in stark contrast to an estimated ten touch points for products ending up in traditional retail stores.
+This journey for eCommerce packaging is in stark contrast to the estimated ten touch points for products that end up in traditional retail stores.

 As such, it is critical that your packaging can withstand the rigours of the delivery network.
-To do so, you should work with a packaging designer who can advise on the optimum packaging material, design and size.
+To do so, you should work with a packaging designer who can advise you on the optimum packaging material, design, and size.

 Testing, both theoretical and physical, can also be priceless.